-Today's UV index in Flushing, Netherlands will be up to 5.2, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Flushing, Netherlands will be up to 7.3, indicating a high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 The UV index in Flushing, Netherlands, usually ranges from low to moderate levels, peaking in the summer months around 6 to 7.
 Winter months have very low UV index values, often near 1 or 2.